monopole/snt/startCluster/confirm.md

 kubectl describe nodes
 ```

-Lastly, define a function used in the remaining sections.
+Lastly, define a function that detects wether the host is minikube
+or something else (see [GKE](/appendix/GKE)).

 <!-- @funcIsMiniKube @env @test -->
 ```